-I suggest staying in Zurich 1.5 – 2 days, so you can visit not only the main attractions in Zurich but also do a (half) day trip to the Rhine Falls.
+My tip is to stay in Zurich for about 1- 2 days.
+So you can visit not only the main attractions in Zurich but also do a (half) day trip to the Rhine Falls.

 One of the fun things to do in Zurich is rent a bike and explore this beautiful town on two wheels – for free!